flow-typed/flow-typed/CONTRIBUTING.md

 $ ./quick_run_def_tests.sh
 ```

 to run tests for any libdefs that have changes.
-(Caveat: the tests are only run for the most recent flow version of the libdef, so if you make changes to an earlier flow version of the libdef, the tests won't run against them, and honestly you should just update your flow anyway and stop working on older versions 😉).
+(Caveat: the tests are only run for the most recent flow version of the libdef, so if you make changes to an earlier flow version of the libdef, the tests won't run against them.

 If you ever make changes to the CLI files, make sure you rerun the `./build_and_test_cli.sh` to update the local build of the CLI with your changes.